Cycling Scenic Byway 12: Escalante to Boulder

 Once you arrive in Boulder, reward yourself with a delicious farm-to-table meal from the Hell's Backbone Grill or Burr Trail Grill.
 If you don’t want to shuttle cars and your bicycle between the start and finish, you can cycle the route in reverse back to Escalante.
 For those of you looking to extend your stay in this beautiful area, be sure to explore the Burr Trail for an amazing canyon hiking adventure you won’t soon forget.

 Who’s it For?

 This is a strenuous ride for intermediate and advanced riders with steep climbs and twisting descents.
 Riders should be well-conditioned and technically seasoned — don’t underestimate its difficulty.
-Other than the Kiva Koffeehouse, there are no services between Escalante and Boulder, so prepare your trips accordingly in regards to nutrition, hydration
+Other than the Kiva Koffeehouse, there are no services between Escalante and Boulder, so prepare your trips accordingly in regards to nutrition, hydration and equipment.

 For the non-cyclists of the group who still want to get active, there is a great hike just off Highway 12 almost midpoint between Escalante and Boulder.
 Look for a sign for the Calf Creek Recreation Area.
 The Lower Calf Creek Falls trailhead is marked and the three-mile path (one way) is a well maintained surface that is appropriate for almost everyone.
 Plan for at least three hours round-trip.
 Let the beautiful desert waterfall and crystal clear water at the end be your motivation.
 This part of Utah is ripe with outdoor activities, so don’t be afraid to try something new.

 There is plenty of street parking along Hwy 12 in Escalante as well as the BLM Visitor Center on the west side of town